StephanieAShulman/Excel-VBA/README.md

 1. A timer to document the speed at which stock returns were calculated.
 2. A popout box, allowing the user to determine which year of returns to populate.
 3. Variables created for stock ticker symbols, starting prices and ending prices.
-4. For Loops and Nested Loops allowed for code to repeat the review task, with a If/Then/End If formula directing the flow.
+4. For Loops and Nested Loops allowed for code to repeat the review task, with an If/Then/End If formula directing the flow.
 5. Feeding of data directly to an output worksheet, providing stock symbol, total volume and final return.
 6. Color coding of return cells to highlight percentage stock increases (green) and decreases (red) over the year, as well as overall formatting of the displayed text.